peterczegledy/Python_TUI/cmd_window/readme.md

 ```

 ```
-id: The id of the checkbox.
+-id: The id of the checkbox.
-text: The text of the checkbox.
+-text: The text of the checkbox.
-posx: The x position of the checkbox.
+-posx: The x position of the checkbox.
-posy: The y position of the checkbox.
+-posy: The y position of the checkbox.
 ```
 ### Table
 A grid-like structure that displays data in rows and columns.
 Each cell can contain text or other elements, and values can be retrieved or modified.